haktor33/UserPortal/UserPortal/README.md

 # Test Coverage Report
 ## Open Powershell/Commandline and goto UserPortalTest dircetory (cd UserPortalTest)
 ## Run Below Code For Test Coverage Report

 dotnet test /p:CollectCoverage=true

+#Create Docker Image for UserPortal & Management

+## Build UserPortal image

+Open new Powershell/Commandline and locate your application project root folder (find Dockerfile place)

+Use the following command to create a new docker image for userportal app.

+docker build . -t dotnet-userportal

+### Download Postgres Docker Image and Run

+Use the following command to create a new docker image

+docker pull postgres

+Run image

+docker run --name postgres -e POSTGRES_PASSWORD=123456 -d postgres

+### Running the Docker Image

+To run the newly created Docker image, use the following command

+docker run --name dotnet-userportal -p 8081:80 -d dotnet-userportal:latest

+### Compose Configure

+docker-compose build

+docker-compose up

+### Run Migaration File
+#### The modified connection string would appear as shown below:

+User ID=postgres;Password=123456;Server=localhost;Port=8099;Database=PORTAL;Integrated Security=true;Pooling=true;

+#### Next, in the package manager console window, we will execute the commands below:

+dotnet ef database update --project UserPortal

+#### Once we have migrated the database successfully, we will edit the connection string back to the previous values that we had set